-Option Name Value Type Set Get Other Requirements and comments

-acceptconn boolean() no yes none

-bindtodevice string() yes yes Before Linux 3.8, this socket option could be set, but not get.
+Option Name Value Type Set Get Other Requirements and comments acceptconn boolean() no yes none bindtodevice string() yes yes Before Linux 3.8, this socket option could be set, but not get.
 Only works for some socket types (e.g. inet).
-If empty value is set, the binding is removed.

-broadcast boolean() yes yes type = dgram

-debug integer() yes yes may require admin capability

-domain domain() no yes Not on FreeBSD (for instance)

-dontroute boolean() yes yes none
+If empty value is set, the binding is removed. broadcast boolean() yes yes type = dgram debug integer() yes yes may require admin capability domain domain() no yes Not on FreeBSD (for instance) dontroute boolean() yes yes none

 keepalive boolean() yes yes none

 linger abort linger() yes yes none

 oobinline boolean() yes yes none

 peek_off integer() yes yes domain = local (unix).
 Currently disabled due to a possible infinite loop when calling recv([peek]) the second time.

 priority integer() yes yes none

 protocol protocol() no yes Not on (some) Darwin (for instance)

-revbuf non_neg_integer() yes yes none
+rcvbuf non_neg_integer() yes yes none

-revlowat non_neg_integer() yes yes none
+rcvlowat non_neg_integer() yes yes none

-rcvtimeo timeval() yes yes Since our implementation is

-nonblocking, its unknown if and how this option works, or even if it may cause malfunctions.
+rcvtimeo timeval() yes yes This option is not normally supported (see why below).
+OTP has to be explicitly built with the enable-esock-rcvsndtime configure option for this to be available.
+Since our implementation is nonblocking, its unknown if and how this option works, or even if it may cause malfunctions.
 Therefor, we do not recommend setting this option.
-Instead, use the Timeout argument to, for instance, the recv/3 function. reuseaddr boolean() yes yes none reuseport boolean() yes yes domain = inet inet6 sndbuf non_neg_integer() yes yes none sndlowat non_neg_integer() yes yes not changeable on Linux sndtimeo timeval() yes yes Since our implementation is nonblocking, its unknown if and how this option works, or even if it may cause malfunctions.
+Instead, use the Timeout argument to, for instance, the recv/3 function.

+reuseaddr boolean() yes yes none

+reuseport boolean() yes yes domain = inet inet6

+sndbuf non_neg_integer() yes yes none

+sndlowat non_neg_integer() yes yes not changeable on Linux

+sndtimeo timeval() yes yes This option is not normally supported (see why below).
+OTP has to be explicitly built with the enable-esock-rcvsndtime configure option for this to be available.
+Since our implementation is nonblocking, its unknown if and how this option works, or even if it may cause malfunctions.
 Therefor, we do not recommend setting this option.
-Instead, use the Timeout argument to, for instance, the send/3 function. timestamp boolean() yes yes none type type() no yes none
+Instead, use the Timeout argument to, for instance, the send/3 function.

+timestamp boolean() yes yes none

+type type() no yes none